libreobjet/open-guide/motivation.md

 Objects
 -----------
-- Open source stethoscope?
+### Open source stethoscope by Tarek Loubani
--
+Bypass Israel embargo on medical equipements in Gaza

+###  Reprap
+A self replicating machine

+### Prosthetic hands
+Cut down the cost of medical equipment production

 References
 ----------------
-**Shaker movement **
+### Shaker movement
-is a religious sect that had guiding principles of simplicity, utility and honesty.
+The shaker movement is a religious sect that had guiding principles of simplicity, utility and honesty.
 Their beliefs were reflected in the well-made furniture of minimalist designs.
 The Shakers' dedication to hard work and perfection has resulted in a unique range of architecture, furniture and handicraft styles.
 They designed their furniture with care, believing that making something well was in itself, "an act of prayer."
 Before the late 19th century, they rarely fashioned items with elaborate details or extra decoration, but only made things for their intended uses. [...]
 Early 19th-century Shaker interiors are characterized by an austerity and simplicity.
 The simple architecture of their homes, meeting houses, and barns have had a lasting influence on American architecture and design.

 https://en.wikipedia.org/wiki/Shakers#Architecture_and_furnishings
 see also https://en.wikipedia.org/wiki/Shaker_furniture

-**Victor Papanek :**
+### Victor Papanek
 He was a designer and educator who became a strong advocate of the socially and ecologically responsible design of products, tools, and community infrastructures.
 He disapproved of manufactured products that were unsafe, showy, maladapted, or essentially useless.
 His products, writings, and lectures were collectively considered an example and spur by many designers.
 Papanek was a philosopher of design and as such he was an untiring, eloquent promoter of design aims and approaches that would be sensitive to social and ecological considerations.
 He wrote that "design has become the most powerful tool with which man shapes his tools and environments (and, by extension, society and himself).
 *Design for the Real World: Human Ecology and Social Change* in french